bsantanna/docker-images/images/daemon/README.md

 This Docker image uses [nginx](https://packages.ubuntu.com/xenial/nginx) package.
 This is a base-image that uses [NGINX](http://nginx.com) with [Reverse Proxy](https://en.wikipedia.org/wiki/Reverse_proxy) role.
 It is a base for [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) connection negotiation.
-Configuration and examples can be found in image [README file](nginx-ssl-proxy/).

 ---